smythp/twitter-workshop/README.md

 	exit()

-to return to the bash shell.
+to return to the bash shell
 6. If Tweepy isn't installed, run

 	pip install tweepy

-at the bash shell.
+at the bash shell
 7. To test out your key, run the api.py script:

 	python api.py